-You can’t beat a proper, quality kebab, which is why this morning’s news of a new establishment serving just that is music to my ears.
+You can’t beat a proper, quality kebab, which is why the news of a new establishment serving just that is music to my ears.

 Döner Haus is set to offer top quality Berlin-style kebabs to the good people of Manchester, as they open a huge new restaurant later this year.